gruvedrift/azure-app-services/iteration-2/README.md

 For this iteration I have decided to create a stripped-down stack in order to focus on the learning objective at hand:

 *Implement comprehensive monitoring, logging, and diagnostics for applications.*

-### Iteration 2

-Due to immense deployment overhead and deployment delay, I have chosen to move away from zip deployments and back to docker images.
-NOTE: When you provision an Azure Application Insights, Azure will automatically create a Managed Log Analytics Workspace ( unless you create on yourself )

 ### 1. Enable Application Insights integration